Skip to content

 </head>

 Customization is applied to all widgets matching the specified name.
-For example, you have several forms of a call generator configured and you want to change their appearance.
-After you specify widget's name call_generator in the structure, changes will be applied to all the forms of a call generator.
+For example, you have several call-generator forms configured and you want to change their appearance.
+After you specify the widget's name call_generator in the structure, changes will be applied to all the call-generator forms.

-To add a checkbox to an application generator, you need to add the method beforeViewControllerRun in the structure applyWidgetsOptions, and change the features is_personal_info_enabled and personal_info_tex’ in the object settings.
-By default ‘is_personal_info_enabled’ = false, ‘personal_info_text’ = "I agree with the processing of personal data".
+To add a checkbox to an application generator, you need to add the method beforeViewControllerRun in the structure applyWidgetsOptions, and change the settings is_personal_info_enabled and personal_info_text in the object settings.
+By default, is_personal_info_enabled = false and personal_info_text = "I agree with the processing of personal data".

 __cs.push(['applyWidgetsOptions', {